 As a Canadian I have no visa hoops that I have to jump through to enter the USA which is great.
 Without much fuss they grant a six months stay upon entry which is more than enough for the one to two months of hiking required for the FT.

-If I'd to do it again I'd have bought a ticket into Miami instead.
+If I had to do it again I'd have bought a ticket into Miami instead.
 The amount of money I paid for a cab to go to Miami was far greater than the amount I saved by flying into Fort Lauderdale.

 My plan is to go NOBO(NOrth BOund) along the trail using the maps I purchased on Far Out(formerly known as Gut Hooks).
 These maps include up to date information concerning water, campsites and closures or detours along the trail.